tobyash86/WebGoat.NET/readme.md

 1. Newest OWASP Top 10 is not covered.
 Vulnerabilities needs to be added to the code base.
 2. Educational documents/trainings for each OWASP Top 10 category are missing (old OWASP Top 10 is covered).
+3. ClickJacking example is not functional at the moment.

 ## Changelog: